cmu-mars/cmu-robotics/documents/p2-cp1.md

 Each test case is described by the following:

  * Mission schema: Navigation
- * Mission parameters: A->B
+ * Mission parameters: ``A->T1->T2->...->Tn`` (the way points or tasks that the robot need to accomplish)
+ * Charge and discharge functions according to the specification
  * Perturbations: Obstacles + Battery level change
- * Possible adaptations: Kinects we can swap, Algorithms we may downgrade, etc
+ * Possible adaptations: possible variations for ``Speed, Kinects, Localization algorithms``
- * Evaluation metric: Power consumed, Mission accomplish time, Distance to target location, Number of times we hit obstacles
+ * Evaluation metric: Power consumed, Mission accomplish time, Distance to target location, Number of tasks accomplished